 Planners with same-sex couples should also review the current status of their employee benefits.
 With Federal recognition of the marriage - regardless of the current state of residence - same-sex spouses are now eligible for everything from spousal protections for qualified plan benefits to favorable treatment for employer health insurance.
 Tax withholdings may need to be adjusted as well.
 And in cases where benefits (like health insurance) are now excluded from income, employers may wish to file a refund for payroll taxes as well.

-Long-Term Planning Implications
+Long-Term Planning Implications Of Revenue Ruling 2013-17

 In the longer-term, the fact that the marriages of same-sex couples will be recognized not only for Federal income tax purposes, but also gift and estate taxes, including the marital deduction, means that most same-sex couples will need to update their estate planning documents.
 Estate plans that relied heavily on trusts to hold property and ILITs to fund estate tax liabilities may no longer be necessary, due both to the availability of the marital deduction and the potential to claim portability of a deceased spouse's unused estate tax exemption, and couples may wish to simply adopt easier and simpler estate plans.
 On the other hand, it's notable that because the marriage still may not be recognized for state estate and inheritance tax purposes, some couples will need to be cognizant that while Federal estate taxes are relieved, state estate taxes are still an issue.